-Cooker hoods vary as to how much noise they make – the best we've tested are only around 54dB but the worst are around 20dB louder, which will sound four times as loud.
+Cooker hoods vary as to how much noise they make – the best we've tested are only around 50dB, which isn't much noisier than the humming of a refrigerator, but the worst can be as many as 20dB louder, which will sound four times as loud.

 What else should I consider?

-For easy control, choose cooker hoods with the controls on the front rather than the inside or the underside.
+For easy control, choose cooker hoods with controls on the front rather than the inside or the underside.

 Cooker hood lights help you see better as you cook.
 Most cooker hoods come with two or more lights to illuminate your cooking.
-Changing cooker hood lights can be a struggle though.
-The lights on several hoods we've tested were very difficult to change.
-The best hoods have quick-release light casings which are ideal for getting this job done easily.
+These days, most are LEDs and should last a long time.

-Extraction or re-circulation
+Extraction or recirculation?

 Take a look through our top scoring cooker hoods in our cooker hoods Best Buys.